 That demand provides an important reminder about the nature of Hitchens’s atheism.
 Militant as it sometimes sounds, his campaign against faith-based excess is essentially a defensive project, mounted during a decade when the powerful religions were making various unapologetic attempts to wind back the achievements of secularism – a decade during which George Bush, for example, endorsed the teaching of intelligent design “theory” in America’s science classrooms.
-In 2007 Hitchens published God is Not Great, in which he observed that he would happily leave religion alone if only religion would leave him alone.
-But, he said, it keeps declining to do that.
+In 2007 Hitchens published God is Not Great, in which he wrote that he would happily leave religion alone if only religion would leave him alone.
+But as he pointed out, religion keeps declining to do that.
 Praising Jefferson’s wall of separation between church and state, Hitchens stresses that even the faithful have an interest in keeping religion out of the political sphere, since “a religiously neutral state is the chief guarantee of religious pluralism.”

 When Hitchens puts the boot into the Ten Commandments, he doesn’t just do it for fun – although he undoubtedly has fun doing it.
-His object is serious, and affirmative: he wants to demonstrate that a rational humanist, far from having no values at all, can in fact propose a far more moral set of universal commandments than the ten dealt out to Moses.
-Before sketching out his new commandments, though, Hitchens does a cripplingly thorough job of dismantling the old ones.
+His object is serious, and affirmative: he wants to demonstrate that a rational humanist, far from having no values at all, can in fact propose a far more moral set of universal commandments than the ten that Moses took delivery of.
+Before sketching out his new commandments, though, Hitchens does a deliciously thorough job of dismantling the old ones.
 “They show every symptom,” he says, “of having been man-made and improvised under pressure.
 They are addressed to a nomadic tribe whose main economy is primitive agriculture and whose wealth is sometimes counted in people as well as animals.”

 He is just as sceptical when reading texts he nominally likes.
 In a section called “Eclectic Affinities” he runs the literary gamut, from Flaubert to J. K. Rowling.
 Eclectic they certainly are, but his literary affinities are rarely unqualified.
 Even on the subject of Harry Potter, his eye for the telling argument remains sharp: he praises Rowling for getting kids to read, but complains that she “keeps forgetting that things are either magical or they are not: Hermione’s family surely can’t be any safer from the Dark Lord by moving to Australia, and Hagrid’s corporeal bulk cannot make any difference to his ability, or otherwise, to mount a broomstick.”
 He is also constantly on the lookout for the general moral lesson.
 Discussing Rebecca West’s Black Lamb and Grey Falcon, first published in 1941, he calls West “one of those people, necessary in every epoch, who understand that there are things worth fighting for, and dying for, and killing for.”

-You can see, right there, why the cheeseburger-hating wing of today’s left resents Hitchens so extravagantly.
+You can see, right there, why the sandal-wearing wing of the contemporary left resents Hitchens so extravagantly.
 Such people are comfortable enough telling you what they are against: Bush, Blair, the “so-called” war on terror.
 But they’re considerably less audible about what aspects of civilized society, if any, they might theoretically be prepared to fight for, let alone kill for.
-Hitchens, on the other hand, is grown-up enough to acknowledge that history contains unpalatable lessons, and he has the moral honesty to try to get to grips with them.
-He’s ready to say that there is such a thing as civilization, which must be prepared to use violence to defend its way of life against the kind of people for whom violence is a way of life.
+Hitchens, on the other hand, is grown-up enough to acknowledge that history contains many unpalatable lessons and warnings, and he has the moral honesty to try to get to grips with them.
+He’s ready to say that there is such a thing as civilization, whose proponents must be ready to use violence to defend their way of life against the people for whom violence is a way of life.

 Hitchens writes so prolifically, and with such brio, that it would be miraculous if this book didn’t exhibit the odd rough edge.
 There’s a certain amount of overlap and repetition.
 There is the occasional sentence that gets away from him.
-Some of his purely literary essays lack the crackle of his more committed work: when his prose isn’t arranged around some burning moral purpose, it has a tendency not to take fire.
+Some of his purely literary essays lack the crackle of his more committed work: when his prose isn’t driven by some pressing moral purpose, it has a tendency not to take fire.
 A pun-riddled inquiry into the cultural significance of the blowjob proves that whimsy is not his best mode.

 Not that you can totally blame him.
 Amis got personal first, by writing a book in which Hitchens himself plays a prominent and not entirely heroic role.
-Koba the Dread is a semi-autobiographical inquiry into the left’s slowness to acknowledge the full horror of Stalinism.
+Koba the Dread is a semi-autobiographical meditation about Stalinism, and about the slowness of the international left to absorb and acknowledge the full range of its horrors.
 Amis uses Hitchens as a kind of representative figure, and makes much of his failure to renounce Trotsky and Lenin.

 Hitchens, in his review, accuses Amis of “hubris”, “self-righteousness” and “superficiality.”
 These are big calls, and Hitchens backs them up with some solid arguments.
 He demonstrates his superior knowledge of the terrain; he lists key books Amis hasn’t read.
 If he’d rested his case there, it would have been sound enough.
 But he goes on to “set down a judgment I would once have thought unutterable”: he accuses Amis of a “want of wit” that “compromises his seriousness.”

 Since Hitchens considers this charge so grave, it is worth examining the grounds on which he makes it.
-One of his beefs concerns an episode in Amis’s book in which Hitchens, appearing at a debate in a London hall, jokes about earlier evenings he has spent there with “many ‘an old comrade’”.
+One of his main beefs has to do with an episode in Amis’s book in which Hitchens, appearing at a debate in a London hall, cracked a joke about earlier evenings he'd spent there with “many ‘an old comrade’”.
 The audience laughs, and Amis wonders why.
 How can people laugh about a creed responsible for the deaths of twenty million people?
 After all, nobody would have laughed if Hitchens had said “many ‘an old blackshirt.’”
-But Hitchens, in his review, lambasts Amis for having missed something crucial about the laughter’s nature: “the laughter in that hall was … the resigned laughter that ‘sees’ a poor jest, and recognises the fellow sufferer.”
+But Hitchens, in his review, lambasts Amis for having missed something crucial about the nature of the crowd's laughter: “the laughter in that hall was … the resigned laughter that ‘sees’ a poor jest, and recognises the fellow sufferer.”

-The second proof of Amis’s “want of wit,” says Hitchens, comes in some anecdotes “that are too obviously designed to place himself in a good light.”
-These anecdotes recount a series of Stalin-related grillings that Amis, during the 1970s, gave Hitchens and the poet James Fenton, who was also a Trotskyist at the time.
-Again Hitchens suggests that Amis has missed something about the true tone or nature of these conversations: Amis’s questions, he says, “are … plainly wife-beating questions, and the answers … clearly intended to pacify the aggressor by offering a mocking agreement.”
+The second proof of Amis’s “want of wit,” says Hitchens, comes in certain personal anecdotes Amis tells in his book – anecdotes “that are too obviously designed to place himself in a good light.”
+These anecdotes concern a series of Stalin-related conversations that Amis, during the 1970s, had with Hitchens and the poet James Fenton, who was also a Trotskyist at the time.
+Again Hitchens suggests that Amis has missed something important about the tone or nature of these conversations: the questions that Amis asked him at the time were, says Hitchens, “plainly wife-beating questions, and the answers … clearly intended to pacify the aggressor by offering a mocking agreement.”

 Flip open a copy of Koba the Dread, though, and check how damaging these charges really are.
 To take the second point first, Amis explicitly says that his arguments with Fenton and Hitchens were only “semi-serious”: “These exchanges took place in a spirit of humorous appraisal, mutual appraisal.”
 Furthermore, the comebacks he quotes from Hitchens are decidedly funny.
 You don’t need Hitchens’s review to tell you they were mocking or ironic.
 Amis, in his book, doesn’t pretend they were anything else.
 Nor do these exchanges show Amis in an especially “good light.”
 Few people reading them would disagree with the verdict, offered pre-emptively by Amis himself, that “my contributions were often callous as well as callow.”